0xWanLin/API-Project/README.md

 - Applied FastAPI with Django
 - Made a frontend page that have a search box; with a button to execute
 - Displayed the results on the frontend in tables

+#### Ongoing Tasks:
+-  Use Django template to make front-end look nicer
+-  Use sqlmap to scan our website to check for vulnerabilities such as SQL Injection
+-  Send our supervisor a picture about the result of sqlmap scan on telegram or email